 - A company that buys in larger volumes to reduce the unit cost would need more funds.

-Following points reflect the importance of changes in the net working capital:
+The following points reflect the importance of changes in the net working capital:

 - It is a relevant part of the statement of cash flows and indicates the operating cash flow.